Owning a business nowadays requires you to be as reachable online as you are offline, if not a lot more.

 Encourage your customers to write a review for your business on Google or other sites like Yelp.
 Having a generally positive set of reviews will help your brand's visibility and local rankings.
 Aim to respond nicely to both positive and negative reviews.

-Also, try to get your customers to mention relevant keywords in their reviews, such as the type of service provided or local keywords.
+Also, try to get your customers to mention relevant keywords in their online reviews, such as the type of service provided or local keywords.
 This tells Google's algorithm that your business is trusted locally.

 Keyword Research & Local Content